 Why did you choose to study your course – what or who inspired you?

-I have always been told I am good with children even when I was little and I was not sure at first, but a couple of people told me I should consider teaching.
-After I started working as a nursery assistant, I realised that I was getting a lot of enjoyment from expanding the children’s world and minds.
+I have always been told I am good with children, even when I was little.
+I was not sure about going into teaching at first, but after I started working as a nursery assistant, I realised that I was getting a lot of enjoyment from expanding the children’s world and minds.

-As for who my inspiration is, I get a lot of my teaching philosophy from my year 5 teacher.
-She was kind and welcoming, she always shared her interests with our class and made learning fun because of it.
+As for who my inspiration is, I get a lot of my teaching philosophy from my Year 5 teacher.
+She was kind and welcoming, and she always shared her interests with our class, which made learning fun.

 Why did you choose the University of Cumbria?

-I was between the University of Cumbria and Winchester University at first.
-Winchester was where my best friend was going to go as well as my boyfriend at the time, so I held a slight bias, but the university is big and impersonal.
-When I visited the university of Cumbria, Lancaster campus, it just felt more me.
+I was between the University of Cumbria and Winchester.
+Winchester was where my best friend was going to go, as well as my boyfriend at the time, so I held a slight bias, but the university felt too big and impersonal.
+When I visited the University of Cumbria's Lancaster campus, it just felt more 'me'.

-The university was nice and on the smaller side, so it did not feel intimidating, I got to meet some of the lecturers who are now my tutors who now know me by name.
-It’s safe to say I fell in love with the university, and it felt like the place I was meant to be.
+I noticed straight away it was on the smaller side, so it did not feel intimidating, and I got to meet some of the lecturers who are now my tutors.
+It’s safe to say I fell in love with the University of Cumbria, and it felt like the place I was meant to be.

 How have you found your placement?
 Where was your placement, and what was it like?

-Over my three years with the university I have had three placements, all three have been within Lancaster though my favourite placement so far is probably my current placement.
-The staff are friendly and welcoming, the school itself feels like a community, and they have shown me a lot of support.
+Over my three years with the university I have had three placements.
+All three have been within Lancaster, but my favourite placement so far is probably my current one.
+The staff are friendly and welcoming, and the school itself feels like a community.
+They have shown me a lot of support.

 What’s been the most difficult obstacle you’ve overcome in your student journey?

-My biggest obstacle in my student journey has been convincing myself that I can write academically and overcoming homesickness.
-There are times where it feels perhaps, I should have chosen a university closer to home and then I remind myself that a lot of great things have happened because of where I chose.
-I still get sad, but I now have a good support system that I can lean on and its not as hard anymore.
+The biggest obstacles in my student journey have been convincing myself that I can write academically, and overcoming homesickness.
+There are times where it feels perhaps I should have chosen a university closer to home, but then I remind myself that a lot of great things have happened because of where I chose to study.
+I still get sad, but I now have a good support system that I can lean on, and it's not as hard anymore.

 What do you enjoy most about your course?

 It’s hard to decide on just one thing!
-All my tutors are supportive, kind and show they want the best from every single one of us.
+All my tutors are supportive, kind, and show that they want the best from every single one of us.
 They care.
-The seminars for the most part are fun, engaging and talk about interesting topics.
+Seminars are fun, engaging, and cover interesting topics.

 If I had no choice but to pick, then I would have to say that the most enjoyable is the fact that you come out of most sessions and placement feeling like you’ve learned something.